 Entrepreneurs talk growth at TENWEST

 Former Finance major and intern analyst Courtney Ehland represents the Stage Exchange platform at the McGuire New Venture Competition on April 28 in McClelland Hall.
-The Social Impact Summit, hosted by Eller's McGuire School for Entrepreneurship, kicks off the third day of the TENWEST Festival.
+A new interdisciplinary Entrepreneurship and Innovation Minor will be available starting in fall 2018 for non-Eller undergraduate students.